-- Duxbury does not operate a school and the only transaction is the payment of debt associated with the formation of the Waterbury-Duxbury Union School District. - The District collected \$24,487 in the general fund and paid \$24,486 in FY2014 in debt service principal and interest payments.
+- Duxbury does not operate a school and the only transaction is the payment of debt associated with the formation of the Waterbury-Duxbury Union School District. - The District collected \$23,583 in the general fund and paid \$24,0345in FY2015 in debt service principal and interest payments as well as the audit fee.